biocore/cmi-workshops/docs/qiita-16S-processing.rst

-The closed reference workflow
+The closed-reference workflow
 -----------------------------

-To do closed reference OTU picking, click on the "Trimmed Demultiplexed (Demultiplexed)" object and select the "Pick closed-reference OTUs" command.
+To do closed reference OTU picking, click on the "Trimmed Demultiplexed 100 (Demultiplexed)" object and select the "Pick closed-reference OTUs" command.
 We will use the "Defaults" parameter set for our data, which are relatively small.
 For a larger data set, we might want to use the "Defaults - parallel" implementation.